 That’s Dad when I asked him.
 Apparently the answer is

 that I was adopted or something similar.

 Worth it: No God no.

 Male humans (science and I call them Dad) are hard to kill but still live shorter than women.
-Dad always says great-aunt is killing him but he never bites the bullet (that’s probably because bullets don’t taste very good, Dad is clever like that).
+Dad always says great-aunt is killing him but he never kick the bucket (that’s probably because the voice also lives in buckets, Dad is clever like that).

-They have two eggs, I’m pretty scientific about it because I am a male human (but don’t call me Dad, it makes me feel uncomfortable and people who call me that are usually unconfortable too after they said it, I still have to understand this one).
+They have two eggs, I’m pretty scientific about it because I am a male human (but don’t call me Dad, it makes me feel uncomfortable and people who call me that are usually uncomfortable too, after they said it, I still have to understand this one).

 Anyway, Dad has two eggs, I have two eggs, so male humans have two eggs.

 The problem is that they never come off.
 Don’t try to take them off, it’s rather painful and it makes the surgeon say mean things about how the cow should have finished the job.